LEE KAN KYO: The Last CD

 Sponsors| National Culture and Arts Foundation, Department of Cultural Affairs, Taipei City Government

-*Note: TheCube will be closed for summer break from July 6 to July 31.
+*Note: TheCube Project Space will be closed on June 19 for the Dragon Boat Festival, and for a summer break from July 6 to July 31.

 Venue|TheCube Project Space (2F, No. 13, Alley 1, Lane 136, Sec.
 4, Roosevelt Road, Taipei)